edsoncelio/tf-projects-bootstrap/README.md

 # tf-projects-bootstrap
 Tool to help you to create new Terraform projects.

+## How to install
+> For now, it's with our friend `go build`, for the future I'll use goreleaser

 ## How to use

 1. To create a generic project with default options: